Blog

 Initial Residence Permit

-• Validity: The initial residence permit is valid for one year.
+• Validity: The initial residence permit is valid for two years, as specified in Article 75 of Lei 23/2007.

-• Renewals: It can be renewed for two consecutive periods of two years each.
+• Renewals: It can be renewed for subsequent periods of three years each.

-• Requirements for Renewal: Applicants must continue to meet the minimum income requirements, maintain accommodation, and spend at least 183 days per year in Portugal.
+• Requirements for Renewal: Applicants must continue to meet the minimum income requirements, maintain accommodation, and meet the minimum stay requirement (no more than 6 consecutive or 8 non-consecutive months absent).

 Permanent Residency